 It is used most often on childhood brain and spinal cord tumors that have well-delineated, or clear-cut, borders, such as glioma.
 It’s also sometimes used for children who require radiation therapy to the entire brain and spinal cord, such as those with medulloblastoma.
 This helps minimize radiation to healthy tissue and organs, including the heart and lungs.

-This 30- to 90-minute outpatient treatment requires daily sessions, five days a week, for one week to two months, depending on the tumor’s type and size.
+This 30- to 90-minute outpatient treatment requires daily sessions, 5 days a week, for 1 week to 2 months, depending on the tumor’s type and size.
 Young children who need help lying still may require general anesthesia.

 Because radiation therapy may affect healthy tissue, short-term side effects are possible, depending on the part of the body treated with radiation.
 The most common side effects include fatigue and red, burning skin that peels easily.
 Others may include changes in the way food tastes, dry mouth, nausea and vomiting, hair loss, headaches, mouth sores, memory problems, mood changes, mouth and throat infections, difficulty chewing, speaking, or swallowing, and trouble learning due to fatigue and brain damage.